-How might such processes relate to the durability or transience of self-regulatory efforts?
+How might such processes relate to the persistence or transience of self-regulatory efforts?
 We speculated that computations in the dlPFC might represent a mechanism for temporarily shifting attention towards momentarily goal relevant outcomes.
 Such a view is consistent with research suggesting that the dlPFC activates when contexts require a shift in attention towards new stimulus dimensions (Leong et al., 2017; Rudorf & Hare, 2014), as well as evidence that it represents attribute values in a goal-sensitive manner (Tusche & Hutcherson, 2018).
 While this mechanism might contribute to regulatory success in the moment, such effects are unlikely to last much beyond the moment of active regulatory focus, since they operate via an additional, effortful route to behavioral control.
-In contrast, we hypothesized that successful modulation of value signals in the vmPFC, which has a rich set of interconnections with regions involved in reward learning (e.g., amygdala and ventral striatum: Carmichael & Price, 1995; Haber, Kim, Mailly, & Calzavara, 2006), might produce more durable shifts in preference towards regulatory goals.
+In contrast, we hypothesized that successful modulation of value signals in the vmPFC, which has a rich set of interconnections with regions involved in reward learning (e.g., amygdala and ventral striatum: Carmichael & Price, 1995; Haber, Kim, Mailly, & Calzavara, 2006), might produce more persistent shifts in preference towards regulatory goals.

-Unfortunately, little is known regarding neural predictors of alterations in preference that endure beyond the moment of active regulation.
+Unfortunately, little is known regarding neural predictors of alterations in preference that persist beyond the moment of active regulation.
 Related work in the domain of emotion regulation suggests that it can produce lasting reductions in amygdala response (Denny et al., 2015) and that this effect might be driven by activity in the dlPFC during the moment of active regulatory focus (Erk et al., 2010).
-However, no study to date has examined the neural predictors of lasting regulatory effects of cognitive self-regulation on food choice.
+However, no study to date has examined the neural predictors of persistent regulatory effects of cognitive self-regulation on food choice.

-We thus aimed to test several related hypotheses about the processes supporting both momentary and sustained dietary change as a result of cognitive self-regulation of value.
+We thus aimed to test several related hypotheses about the processes supporting both momentary and persistent dietary change as a result of cognitive self-regulation of value.
 Focusing on regions of the vmPFC and dlPFC showing evidence of value representations at the time of choice, we first asked whether instructed self-regulation of value produced goal-consistent changes in response in either or both of these regions.
-To do this, we focused on two prominent regulatory strategies in the literature that emphasize different goals.
+To do this, we first focused on two prominent regulatory strategies in the literature that emphasize different goals.
 In one, participants are asked to focus on a goal to decrease cravings and value for all foods encountered (Hutcherson et al., 2012).
-In the other, participants are asked to focus on a goal that more specifically emphasizes health considerations (i.e., a goal that decreases the value of unhealthy foods but increases the value of healthy foods: Bhanji & Beer, 2012; Hare et al., 2011; Harris, Hare, & Rangel, 2013; Tusche & Hutcherson, 2018), Bhanji et al., 2012; Tusche & Hutcherson, 2018).
+In the other, participants are asked to focus on a goal that more specifically emphasizes health considerations (i.e., a goal that decreases the value of unhealthy foods but increases the value of healthy foods: Bhanji & Beer, 2012; Hare et al., 2011; Harris, Hare, & Rangel, 2013; Tusche & Hutcherson, 2018) Bhanji et al., 2012; Tusche & Hutcherson, 2018).
 This allowed us to test for goal-specific effects of self-regulation on value-based responses in the vmPFC and dlPFC.
 Second, using a recently-developed analytical approach for identifying the unique and independent contribution of different brain regions to behavior (Cosme et al., 2019), we sought to determine whether regulation alters the independent influences of vmPFC and dlPFC on choice behavior.
 We speculated that this route might act as a compensatory mechanism that recruits the dlPFC in cases where self-regulation fails to alter signals in the vmPFC.
-Third, we assessed regulation-induced changes in liking of foods from baseline to post-regulation, asking whether individual differences in the neural responses of vmPFC and dlPFC during the moment of active regulatory focus predicted either durable or transient effects of regulation.
+Third, we assessed regulation-induced changes in liking of foods from baseline to post-regulation, asking whether individual differences in the neural responses of vmPFC and dlPFC during the moment of active regulatory focus predicted either persistent or momentary effects of regulation.

 Methods